About the course

 Whether you want to write an intense crime novel, a fantasy adventure or a tragic romance, Creative Writing for Beginners can help equip you with all the literary tools needed to start writing your own fiction.

-The course is run entirely online: there are no live lectures or tutorials, or set times to log in, meaning you have the flexibility to study wherever and whenever best suits you.
+The course is run entirely online: there are no live lectures, tutorials or set times to log in.
+This allows you the flexibility to study wherever and whenever best suits you.
 You’ll receive regular one-to-one feedback on your writing, and can message your tutor at any time.

 Tutors Barbara Henderson and Guy Mankowski